PaperStrange/TourGuideAI/docs/project.lessons.md

 - **Context**: Related code was scattered across the codebase
 - **Solution**: Co-located components, services, and tests for each feature
 - **Impact**: Improved code discoverability and developer onboarding

+### Import Path Consistency
+- **Lesson**: Verify import paths match the actual file structure during refactoring
+- **Context**: Build failures occurred when a file imported from '../../../core/api/apiClient' but the file was actually in '../../../core/services/apiClient'
+- **Solution**: Established consistent module paths and updated imports to reflect the actual directory structure
+- **Impact**: Prevented build failures and improved code maintainability

 ### Modularity
 - **Lesson**: Extract shared functionality into core modules